 “No,” the boy replied thoughtfully, “but they must be bad.”

-"Your grandfather’s wrong," the publican said with great conviction.
-"The teacher’s a great man.
+“Your grandfather’s wrong,” the publican said with great conviction.
+“The teacher’s a good man.
 I’ve never heard anyone like him.
-When he spoke, it was as if he was talking directly to me.
-Then he came to me as I sat in the tree and called my name.
-It was as if scales fell from my eyes.
-I know now what I must do.
-My life will never be the same!"
+It was as if he was talking directly to me.”

 “Can I meet him?”
 Abner looked up expectantly.
 “Grandfather wouldn’t let us hear him.
 He thinks he’s a bad man.”